marczaku/105-unity-basics/slides/008-unity-event-functions.md

 }
 ```

-- Start is called ONCE for each script
-- When it‘s enabled the first time
-- Great for Initialization
-- OnDestroy is called ONCE for each script
-- When it‘s destroyed, unloaded, or the Game is being quit
-- Great for Clean-Up

 ---

-## 4. Onenable / Ondisable
+## 4. OnEnable / OnDisable

+- `OnEnable` is called everytime, when the Script or its GameObject is enabled
+- Also, when already enabled from Start
+- `OnDisable` is called everytime, when the Script or its GameObject is disabled
+- Also, right before the script is Destroyed

 ```cs
 using UnityEngine;